EnigmaSoft/Theme/README.md

-# Status
+# Theme
-A EnigmaCMS package for automating Server Status checks and displaying Server Health reports.
+A EnigmaCMS package for Theme functionality, useful for simple&easy creation and usage of custom Themes.